Skip to content

 </html>

-POST Standard Form Passing Parameters
+POST Standard Form Parameter Passing

-Since parameters are sent in JSON format through the request body, the original types of the parameters are retained, and the function does not need to perform type conversion.
+POST standard form parameter passing is the most common calling method.
+Since the parameters are sent in JSON format through the request body, the original types of the parameters are preserved.
+The function does not need to perform type conversion on the parameters.

 Text Only